-The coefficient of determination (R^2) is a measuring tool to test the suitability of the model [62].
-The benefit of R^2 is that it maps the amount of variance in the endogenous variables explained by all exogenous variables.
-The value of R^2 has a value between 0 and 1, and the higher the value, the greater the level of suitability of the model.
-Testing the fit model is reflected in Q^2 through the blindfolding test [63].
-Table 4 summarizes the results of R^2 and model fit.
+The coefficient of determination (R) is 23 measuring tool to test the suitability of the model [62].
+The benefit of R is that it maps the amount of variance in the endogenous variables.
+The value of R has a value between 0 and 1, and the higher the value, the greater the level of suitability of the model.
+Testing the fit model is reflected in Q through the blindfolding test [63].
+Table 4 summarizes the results of R and model fit.